4WD Tips Tassie

 Tips Four Wheel Drive Tasmania

-When visiting Tassie for your four-wheel drive adventure, be sure to adhere to the following rules:
+When visting Tassie for your four wheel drive adventure, be sure to adhere to the following rules:

-2. Respect the cultural, heritage, and environmental values of public and private land.
-In some areas, there are high levels of Aboriginal significance, and where land owners allow four-wheel driving on strict conditions that care is taken and the land respected.
+2. Respect the cultural, heritage and environmental values of public and private land.
+In some areas, there are high levels of Aboriginal significance and where land owners allow four wheel driving on strict condition the care is taken and the land respected.

 4. Keep to formed vehicle tracks at all times.